MerginMaps/docs/src/field/broken-project/index.md

 # How to Fix a Broken Project
 [[toc]]

-Do you get an error message when trying to open a project or form in <MobileAppName />?
+Do you get an error message when trying to open a project or a form in <MobileAppName />?
 There can be multiple reasons for what went wrong.
 Here we will try to guide you through some basic steps that can help you.

 :::tip
 Need more help with your issue? <CommunityJoin />